Table of Contents

 Logos (Logic)

-A logical appeal is one that appeals to the mind.
-A logical appeal is the strategic use of claim, evidence, and warrant to convince an audience to do or believe something.
+A logical appeal appeals to the mind.
+A logical appeal is the strategic use of a claim, evidence, and warrant to convince an audience to do or believe something.
 Logos is an appeal to logic and is a way of persuading an audience by reason.

 Example